telerik/blazor-docs/components/dateinput/overview.md

 }
 ````

-The date input provides the following features:
+>caption The date input provides the following features:

 * `Class` - the CSS class that will be rendered on the `input` element.
 * `Enabled` - whether the `input` is enabled.